 Capturing and analyzing the requirements makes it easier to translate into a PageSeeder model.

-The first step is to building a semantic data model by identifying
+The first step is to build a semantic data model by identifying the following:

-Identifying semantics and relationship will help translating the model into a PageSeeder solution.
+Identifying semantics and relationship help with translating the model into a PageSeeder solution.

 Entities and attributes

 An entity is generally expressed as a noun.

 - Volatility – How frequently are they changed / created?

 - Data types of value (integer, string, boolean, date).

 - Range of possible values (for example, 1-100, enumerated lists).